Best Glycine Supplements: Top 10 Glycine Brands Reviewed

 It is possible for high doses to irritate the stomach or to cause mild nausea or laxative effect.
 These symptoms are rare and occur at a high single dose.
 The intake of glycine with the antipsychotic drug clozapine.
 Persons who have suffered a heart attack can take glycine only under the supervision of a physician.

-How to Combine Glycine
+What to Combine Glycine With

 Glycine can be used both for sports and health purposes.
 If the target is the pre-workout intake for the improvement of the stamina during a workout, the combination with L-carnitine, taurine, and creatine is recommended.